-5 GCSE grades at 4 and above including photography
+5 GCSE grades at 4 and above including Photography.

-In 2018, 93% of students went to their first or second choice university.
+In 2019 96% of Homewood Sixth Form students were accepted by their first or second choice university.

 Red Hot Progress